HA Sustainable Infrastructure Capital, Inc. research snapshot

 HASI AI Trading Strategy Framework

-The HASI AI trading strategy is a rules-based research framework for monitoring a sustainable infrastructure REIT after a significant recovery from its 52-week low.
-It is not personal advice and should be paired with fresh chart data, interest rate outlook, credit quality reports, and a defined invalidation level.
+The HASI AI trading strategy is a rules-based research framework for monitoring a sustainable infrastructure REIT during a pullback within a recovery.
+It is not personal advice and should be paired with fresh chart data, the August 6, 2026 Q2 report, interest rate outlook, credit quality reports, and a defined invalidation level.

 Trend-following setup

-A close back below $36 or a bearish catalyst from Fed policy, credit downgrade, or guidance reduction should invalidate the recovery setup.
+A close back below $36 or a bearish catalyst from Fed policy, a credit downgrade, or Q2 guidance changes should invalidate the setup.

 Mean-reversion setup

-If HASI pulls back toward $35 to $36 on normal volume without a fundamental catalyst, assess whether the rate outlook, managed asset growth, and credit quality support buying the dip.
-The dividend yield provides a holding return while waiting for recovery.
+If HASI pulls back toward the $36.00 to $36.20 200-day moving average on normal volume without a fundamental catalyst, assess whether the Q2 report, rate outlook, managed asset growth, and credit quality support buying the dip.
+The 4.49% dividend yield provides a holding return while waiting.

-Do not add below $35 without confirming that rate expectations and credit performance remain intact.
-Use a hard stop at $33 to limit downside on a failed support.
+Do not add below $36 without confirming that rate expectations and credit performance remain intact.
+Use a hard stop near $34 to limit downside on a failed support.

 Income and hold setup

-For dividend-oriented investors, monitor adjusted EPS payout ratio near 50-55%, managed asset growth, credit loss trends, leverage ratios, and the interest coverage profile.
-The 4.49% yield combined with long-term adjusted EPS growth is the total return proposition.
+For dividend-oriented investors, monitor the $0.425 quarterly dividend, adjusted EPS progress toward the $3.50 to $3.60 2028 guidance, managed asset growth, credit loss trends, leverage ratios, and ATM issuance.
+The dividend yield combined with long-term adjusted EPS growth is the total return proposition.

-Sell or reduce if the dividend is cut, if credit losses materially exceed guided ranges, or if adjusted EPS growth stalls below the 10% long-term target.
+Sell or reduce if the dividend is cut, if credit losses materially exceed guided ranges, if GAAP HLBV losses persist beyond Q2, or if adjusted EPS growth stalls below the 2028 guidance path.

 Investment research summary